hagelstam/accountant-bot/README.md

 <img src="./docs/architecture.png" alt="architecture" height="250"/>

-The bot uses a webhook based architecture deployed on AWS:

-1. **Telegram** sends updates to API Gateway via webhook
+1. Telegram sends updates to the `/webhook` endpoint
-2. **API Gateway** invokes a Lambda function (containerized Python app)
+2. API Gateway invokes a Lambda
-3. **Lambda** processes the expense and updates Google Sheets
-4. **Lambda** sends response back to Telegram with confirmation and monthly total
+3. Lambda updates a Google Sheets spreadsheet and sends a response to Telegram

-All infrastructure is defined in Terraform and deployed with GitHub Actions.

 ## Deployment